Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ### Log Groups and Log Streams

-Log stream names currently (2021/09/12) have the following limits:
+Log stream names have the following limits:

 * Log stream names must be unique within the log group.
 * Log stream names can be between 1 and 512 characters long.
 * The ':' (colon) and '*' (asterisk) characters are not allowed.

-Log group names currently (2021/09/12) have the following limits:
+Log group names have the following limits:

 * Log group names can be between 1 and 512 characters long and match to `^[\.\-_/#A-Za-z0-9]+$`.